duhengforever/specification/specification.md

 #### 3.3.3 Queue
    An identity of a message physical destination.
 #### 3.3.4 BornTimestamp
    The timestamp of the birth of the message.
+When a message is sent, this field will be set with current timestamp as the born timestamp of a message in client side.
 #### 3.3.5 BornHost
    The host that generated this message.
+When a message is sent, this field will be set with the local host info of server.
 #### 3.3.6 StoreTimestamp
-   The timestamp stored by the broker.
+   The timestamp stored by the broker. when a message is stored by server, this field will be set with current timestamp of server.
 #### 3.3.7 StoreHost
-   The address of the broker that stores the message.
+   The host info of the server that stores this message. when a message is stored by server, this field will be set with the host info of server.
 #### 3.3.8 StartTime
    The startup timestamp that a message can be delivered to consumer client.
 #### 3.3.9 StopTime
    The stop timestamp that a message should be discarded after this timestamp.
 #### 3.3.10 Timeout
    It represents a message time-to-live value.
+If the this field is specified as zero, that indicates the message does not expire, and this field has higher priority than START_TIME/STOP_TIME header fields.
 #### 3.3.11 Priority
    OMS defines a ten level priority value with 1 as the lowest priority and 10 as the highest, and the default priority is 5.
 The priority beyond this region will be ignored.
    OMS does not require or provide any guarantee that the message should be delivered  in priority order strictly, but the vendor should provide a best effort to deliver expedited messages ahead of normal messages.
 #### 3.3.12 Reliability
    OMS defines two modes of message delivery:
-   **PERSISTENT**, the persistent mode instructs the vendor should provide stable storage to ensure the message won't be lost.
+   **PERSISTENT**: the persistent mode instructs the vendor should provide stable storage to ensure the message won't be lost.
-   **NON_PERSISTENT**, this mode does not require the message be logged to stable storage, in most cases, the memory storage is enough for better performance and lower cost.
+   **NON_PERSISTENT**: this mode does not require the message be logged to stable storage, in most cases, the memory storage is enough for better performance and lower cost.
 #### 3.3.13 SearchKey
    The keyword indexes will be built by the search keys, users can query similar messages through these indexes and have a quick response.
 #### 3.3.14 ScheduleExpression